NXT Stand & Deliver (2022): Aftermath

-On the April 4 episode of Raw, Bron Breakker got his rematch against Dolph Ziggler and defeated him to win the NXT Championship for a second time, which was the first time the title was defended on Raw.
+On the April 4 episode of Raw, Bron Breakker got his rematch against Dolph Ziggler and defeated him to win the NXT Championship for a second time, which was the third time the title was defended on Raw, as well as the first time the title changed hands on Raw.
 At NXT the next day, Breakker talked about his win over Ziggler, only to be interrupted by Imperium (Gunther, Fabian Aichner, and Marcel Barthel).
 Gunther challenged Breakker for the title, and the match was scheduled for that episode's main event, where Breakker retained.
 Also on that same episode, The Creed Brothers (Brutus Creed and Julius Creed) defeated Aichner and Barthel after Aichner walked away from the match.
 Afterwards, The Creed Brothers were attacked by two hooded men, who were later revealed to be Pretty Deadly (Kit Wilson and Elton Prince, formerly "Lewis Howley" and "Sam Stoker", respectively, in NXT UK), making their NXT debut.
 This was Gunther and Barthel's final NXT appearance, as three days later, Gunther and Barthel, the latter receiving a new ring name called Ludwig Kaiser, debuted on SmackDown.
 The other member of Imperium, Fabian Aichner, stayed in NXT for a few more months, and received a new ring name called Giovanni Vinci.
 He made his main roster debut at Clash at the Castle, where he and Kaiser accompanied Gunther (who defended his Intercontinental Championship against Sheamus at the event), reforming Imperium in the process.

-On the following episode of NXT, NXT Tag Team Champions MSK (Wes Lee and Nash Carter) were confronted by Grayson Waller and Sanga backstage, setting up a match between the two teams for the NXT Tag Team Championship for the following week.
-However, on April 6, Carter was released from WWE, and the titles were vacated as a result.
-This led to a tag team gauntlet match for the vacant championships in which Pretty Deadly, in their debut match on NXT, won by last eliminating The Creed Brothers.
-The following month, a match between The Creed Brothers and Pretty Deadly for the NXT Tag Team Championship was scheduled for In Your House.
+This would be Nash Carter's final WWE match.
+NXT Tag Team Champions MSK (Wes Lee and Carter) were scheduled to have a title defense on the April 12 episode of NXT, but on April 6, Carter was released from WWE, and the titles were vacated as a result.
+This led to a tag team gauntlet match for the vacant championships in which Pretty Deadly (Kit Wilson and Elton Prince), in their debut match on NXT, won by last eliminating The Creed Brothers (Brutus Creed and Julius Creed).